dontbanmeplz/BlankCam/README.md

 # BlankCam
-iOS camera app that takes "secret" photos by making your iPhone look locked.
+iOS camera app that takes "secret" photos by making your iPhone look off.